whitefeatherhunter.ca

 PEDAGOGICAL APPROACH AND TEACHING PHILOSOPHY

-When working with adult learners, four overarching goals guide my approach:
+Four overarching goals guide my pedagogical approach:

 -